 Office: 322, Clark Hall, JHU

-I received the JHU MINDS Data Science Fellowship 2019.
-My research is supported by NSF and DARPA grants.
+I received the JHU MINDS Data Science Fellowship in 2020 and 2019.
+My research is also supported by NSF and DARPA grants.

 - A Game Theoretic Analysis of Additive Adversarial Attacks and Defenses [NeurIPS 2020]

 - On the Regularization Properties of Structured Dropout [CVPR 2020]

 Ambar Pal, Connor Lane, René Vidal, Benjamin D. Haeffele.

 - Making Deep Neural Network Fooling Practical [ICIP 2018]

 - An Empirical Evaluation of Visual Question Answering for Novel Objects [CVPR 2017]

 Santhosh Kumar R, Ambar Pal, Gaurav Sharma, Anurag Mittal.

 - [Oct 20] Our paper on developing a game-theoretic framework for additive adversarial attacks and defenses is accepted at NeurIPS 2020!
 Check out the paper here